micronaut-projects/micronaut-upgrade/README.md

 ## Documentation

-See the [Documentation](https://micronaut-projects.github.io/micronaut-upgrade/latest/guide/) for more information.
+See the [Documentation](https://micronaut-projects.github.io/micronaut-upgrade/snapshot/guide/) for more information.

-See the [Snapshot Documentation](https://micronaut-projects.github.io/micronaut-upgrade/snapshot/guide/) for the current development docs.

 <!-- ## Examples